Warm, form-fitting, and lightweight, this jacket was one of our favorites to test.

 We like the sporty, athletic look and feel of this jacket.
 The faux fur ruff around the hood adds a bit of a classic mountain parka style as well.
 Compared to some of the other jackets that reached all the way to our knee, the Gotham II Hooded Down Jacket offers a different style.
 Resting just below our waist, we found this jacket to be very practical and stylish.
 There is an elastic thread on the waist to add a bit more definition and shaping.

 This jacket is more form-fitting than the Rab Deep Cover Parka or the Canada Goose Hooded Down Jacket or Shelburne Parka.
-If you are looking for stylish winter parka, that is highly water-resistant, and even more form-fitting, look at the Canada Goose Kensington Down Parka.

 The Gotham II's exterior stitching gives it a classic "puffy" appearance.
 If smooth and sleek is more your style, be sure to check out the Arc'teryx Patera, which is almost comparable in warmth and is fully waterproof.
 The Patagonia Tres Down Parka is also waterproof, and you get three jackets in one.
 It has a smooth outer shell and a puffy jacket inside.